rohitshantarampatil/Mini-Tweet/README.md

 python client.py 10.0.0.1
 ```

-To run application on mininet using python script (mininet library for python, taking stdin input for client using .txt files)
+To run application on mininet using python script (Mininet library for python, taking stdin input for client using .txt files)

 In client.py,
 (stdiomask library has been used to hide entered password, this library does not work well with stdin input from .txt files)